gabebw/vim-spec-runner/README.md

 * Has commands to run a single test case, run a whole spec file, or re-run the last spec command
-* If the current file is not a spec file, re-runs the most recent spec
+* If you're editing a non-spec file and you run `vim-spec-runner`, it automatically falls back to running the most recent spec
 * Simple to use with any external command dispatcher, including Tmux ones like [vim-tmux-runner] or [tslime]
 * Automatically detects and uses preloaders ([zeus] and [spring])